 Ka-boom!
 Jewish minds were being blown.
 Proclaiming forgiveness as already completed?
 Simply believing in the work of Jesus brings eternal life and freedom?
-This was new, this was different and better, lighter and easier.
+What about the law of commandments we’ve embraced for so long?
+This was new.
+This was different.
+This was a covenant far better, lighter and easier.
 But for many people then and now, it just sounds too good to be true.

 To be clear, this is not meant to declare a universal salvation.
 Although we often identify them together, forgiveness and salvation are not synonymous.
-Forgiveness will not benefit us if we are still dead in the sinful state of Adam which we once inherited.
+Jesus offered a single sacrifice for sins for all time (Hebrews 10:12).
+Again, all sins for all time.
+However, forgiveness will not benefit us if we are still spiritually dead in the sinful state of Adam which we once inherited.
 We receive the forgiveness that brought redemption by believing in the Son in order to have spiritual life.

 Both believers and unbelievers struggle with sin (verb) in this fallen world.
+The blood of Jesus shed for the sins of the world is not a respecter of persons.
 The difference between these two groups of people isn’t a question of who is forgiven, but who has been made alive and who continues to abide in spiritual death.
 Don’t remain in a state of unbelief—a sinful condition— where you will be judged according to your deeds (John 8:24).
-God has so graciously offered his very life that will empower you.
-Live that life and rest in him.
+God has so graciously offered His very life that will empower you.
+Live from that life and rest in Him.
+It will change everything.

 For more on avoiding the trap of religious bondage inside of a new and better covenant, and also gaining a better understanding of the teachings of Jesus, get the book: Clash of the Covenants: Escaping Religious Bondage Through The Grace Guarantee.